Alaharon123/cs-video-courses/PATHS.md

-# Core Course Paths
+# Fadicse: Free Associate Degree in Computer Science equivalent

 You will be going through two paths simultaneously: Math and Computer Science.
-You have two options for math, and three for computer science.
+You have one option for math, and four for computer science.
 You'll want to get started on the math right away and do it alongside the computer science.
+You might want to also do some general education.

-Which computer science track you go with will depend on where you're starting in math and where you're starting in computer science.
+Which computer science track you go with will depend in part on where you're starting in math so we'll start with Math.
+Figure out which math course you're starting with (instructions below) before choosing a computer science track.

 ## Math
 College Algebra is equivalent to Algebra 2, Introduction to Calculus is roughly equivalent to AP Calculus AB, and Calculus: Single Variable is roughly equivalent to AP Calculus BC.
 If you had a regular high school education through PreCalulus, start with Introduction to Calculus, which includes a small refresher.
 If you haven't learned Algebra 2 or PreCalculus yet, start at the appropriate course and it'll begin with a diagnostic that will tell you if you're at the right level or not.
 If you've already learned Calculus, start with Calculus: Single Variable, you'll learn it on a much deeper level (if you learned series already, this is optional).
-With all these courses, you may need to look elsewhere for additional help learning the material.
+With all these courses (here and in the rest of the curriculum), you may need to look elsewhere for additional help learning the material.
 Khan Academy is pretty great for everything through Introduction to Calculus, possibly more.

 Course | Notes | Alternative
 :-- | :-- | :--